saparya04/Be-My-Sight----A-Blind-assistant-app/README.md

-# 🦯 BlindMate: Voice-Controlled Assistant for the Visually Impaired 🎙️
+# 🦯 Be My SIght: Blind Assistant App for the Visually Impaired 🎙️

 An AI-powered, fully voice-driven assistant designed to empower visually impaired individuals.
 BlindMate enables seamless voice-based registration, real-time object and currency recognition, and hands-free communication, leveraging machine learning and speech technologies.